vir123-devf/Face_Trace/README.md

     J --> K["Stage 8 · Re-verification\nisVerified(hash) → true\nisVerified(tampered hash) → false"]
 ```

-> GitHub renders the diagram above natively — no extra tooling needed to view it on the repo page.

 ### Stage-by-stage breakdown

 | # | Stage | Module | What happens | Tech |